YangXu19/smartBin/README.md

 # smartBin
-IoT Hack for DeltaHacks VI
+IoT Hack for DeltaHacks VI.
+Check it out here: https://devpost.com/software/smartbin-sy4pik

 ## Inspiration
 Waste Management: Despite having bins with specific labels, people often put waste into the wrong bins which can lead to unnecessary plastic/recyclables in landfills.